 This information serves as a key lesson to the public supporting that labels such as “free of perfumes & dyes” does not quickly translate into meaning “safe”, “healthy” and “green”.
 In fact, this same product has been reported as possibly toxic to the nervous system listing concern for cancer.
 (6)

 Instead, consider Biokleen Laundry Liquid, Citrus Essence.
 This company is rated high at disclosing their ingredients.
 Biokleen laundry liquid has few suspected health hazards of concern and is given an “A” rating by the EWG (7).
-You can find this product here
+You can find this cleaning product here

 This tried and true method is still one of the best strategies at removing bad odors.
 Arm & Hammer does offer several products such as their “Fridge-N-Freezer” baking soda to remove nasty odors.
 Place these products in the fridge, under sinks or beneath trash bags for a consistent air deodorizer.
 You can find this product here